CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 GLD
  by certain investors is being mirrored by many of the world's central banks.
 Last year, central banks bought 1,079 metric tons of bullion. . . that's the most since records began in 1950!

 As a result, gold recently hovered close to its all-time high of $2,072 per troy ounce.
-Although it did back off recently as the investor rush into anything AI-related put it on the back burner.
+Although it did back off recently as the investors rushed into anything AI-related and put it ( Gold ) on the back burner. ( I will add that the mainstream media keeps distracting investors away from buying Gold because the mainstream media wants you to lose all your stock money and be poor.
+This is because money is a form of power on this Earth.
+Love the dishonest media news or hate the dishonest media news.
+This is reality in 2023 and in the future.
+The New World Order wants you to be poor and to obey the dishonest stock market news from the mainstream media. )

 For thousands of years, gold has been a safe haven in times of turbulence, and that is no less true today.